-Cold Shower Therapy is a strategy I’ve used a couple times in the last year to help me kickstart myself and start doing the things I know I need to be doing (h/t to Nick Reese for getting me hooked).
-If you find yourself self-sabotaging all the impossible things you want to be doing through avoidance and procrastination, cold shower therapy is the best tool I know of to help you cut through the hesitation and start doing.
+Cold Shower Therapy™ is a strategy I’ve used a couple of times in the last year to help myself start doing the things I know I need to be doing (h/t to Nick Reese for getting me hooked).
+If you find yourself self-sabotaging with all the impossible things you want to be doing, with avoidance and procrastination, Cold Shower Therapy™ is the best tool I know of to help you start doing.

 Cold Shower Therapy™